- Open Access

 Electronic supplementary material

-Additional file 1: Figure S1.
+Additional file 1: Quantitative real-time PCR, immunohistochemistry, and statistical analysis.
+Figure S1.
 TNF-α expression in TNF-α knockout mice and those pretreated with DTH.
 Figure S2.
 Beta-actin mRNA expression.
 (DOC 4 MB)

 Authors’ original submitted files for images